cloudevents/spec/http-transport-binding.md

 Implementations MAY include the same HTTP headers as defined for the [binary mode](#313-metadata-headers).

-All Cloud Event metadata attributes MUST be mapped into the payload, even if they are also mapped into HTTP headers.
+All CloudEvents metadata attributes MUST be mapped into the payload, even if they are also mapped into HTTP headers.

 #### 3.2.4 Examples